 When "Ballad of Birmingham," written in response to the 1963 bombing of a church in which four girls were killed, was set to music and recorded, Randall established Broadside Press in 1965, printing the poem on a single sheet to protect his rights.
 The first collection by the press was "Poem Counter-poem," 1966, in which he and Danner each thematically matched ten poems on facing pages.

 This pamphlet, like the first, contains poems selected on the basis of theme and does not follow any chronological development in the author's work.
-Fourteen love poems appeared in 19, "Love You" followed by"More to Remembe" in 1971, fifty poems written over a thirty-year period on a variety of subjects.
-In 1973, "After the Killing," in 1973, fifteen new poems that comment on such contemporary topics as contradictory attitudes during a period of racial pride and nationalism.
+Fourteen love poems appeared in 19, "Love You" followed by"More to Remembe" in 1971, and fifty poems were written over thirty years on various subjects.
+In 1973, "After the Killing," 1973 fifteen new poems comment on such contemporary topics as contradictory attitudes during a period of racial pride and nationalism.
 Publication of "A Litany of Friends" in 1981 and 1983 followed several years of suicidal depression that laid up Randall and put Broadside Press temporarily at risk.
-This period of recovery was his most productive, comprising some of his most original though not necessarily his best work.
+This period of recovery was his most productive, comprising some of his most original, though not necessarily his best work.
 Included are eighty-four poems, thirty very recent ones, and forty-six previously uncollected.

-On the "basis of Detroit Renaissance, published in 1980, the mayor of Detroit named Randall poet laureate of that city a year later.
+On the "basis of Detroit Renaissance, published in 1980, the mayor of Detroit named Randall, poet laureate of that city, a year later.
 A distinctive style is difficult to identify in Randall's poetry.
-In his early poems he was primarily concerned with construction.
-He later concentrated on imagery and phrasing, yet some of his more recent work continues to suggest the styles of other poets.
-Although many of these move with more freedom, originality, and depth of feeling, and include a wider range of themes, others demonstrate a return to traditional form.
+In his early poems, he was primarily concerned with construction.
+He later concentrated on imagery and phrasing, yet some of his recent work continues to suggest the styles of other poets.
+Although many of these movements with more freedom, originality, and depth of feeling and include a wider range of themes, others demonstrate a return to traditional form.

-While Dudley Randall's reputation as a pioneer in independent African American book publishing is secure, he is sure to be remembered for his poems.
+While Dudley Randall's reputation as a pioneer in independent African American book publishing is secure, he will surely be remembered for his poems.
 Broadside Press became the most important Black press in America.
-It was a labor of love and vision, continued by Hilda and Donald Vest who took over the press in 1985, and currently by the African World Educators since 1998.
+It was a labor of love and vision, continued by Hilda and Donald Vest, who took over the press in 1985, and currently by the African World Educators since 1998.
 All look back to Randall as a role model.